EF 200 2.8L USM

 optical design and exterior appearance, but has

 a larger detachable hood.
-And while a larger detachable hood provides better shading, many of mine are MIA because, well, they're detachable.
+And while a larger detachable hood provides better shading, many of hoods are MIA because, well, they're detachable.

 This lens is extremely sharp, contrasty, distortion free and flare resistant.
 I mainly use it wide open at F 2.8 and it is pin sharp but improves slightly stopped down.
 The bokeh is smooth and pleasantly rendered, making a pleasing background for portraits.